Union Arch Bridge: Bridge design

-The bridge, with an overall length of 450 ft and width of 20 ft, is constructed of Massachusetts granite and red sandstone quarried at the nearby Seneca Quarry, and rises 101 ft above Cabin John Creek.
-The main arch span is 220 ft long and rises 57 ft 3 in.
+The bridge, with an overall length of 450 ft and width of 20 ft, is constructed of Massachusetts granite with a parapet of red sandstone quarried at the nearby Seneca Quarry.
+The main arch span is 220 ft long and rises 57 ft 3 in to reach 101 ft above Cabin John Creek.
 The bridge has an internal spandrel wall structure that contains nine additional smaller arches, which are concealed from view by exterior stone sidewalls.
 When completed in 1864, the main span was the longest single-span masonry arch in the world.
 (It displaced the visually similar 1832 Grosvenor Bridge in Chester, England, and retained that distinction until the 1903 opening of the 277 ft span of the Pont Adolphe Bridge in Luxembourg.)

-Although Washington's population of about 58,000 was estimated to need 5,220,000 gallons per day, the conduit was designed for a daily capacity of 76,500,000 gallons.
-Originally, the bridge was not intended to support traffic and so the conduit was only covered with soft clay.
+The bridge was not intended to support traffic and so, when it was built, the conduit was only covered with soft clay and lacked a parapet.
 However, soon after its completion, farmers began to use the bridge to bring produce to market.
 The bridge also began to be used for the transit of equipment to repair the conduit itself.
 "Between 1870 and 1875, a $46,000 appropriation allowed the road to have macadam topping for about a mile."
+As part of these works, the red sandstone parapet was added.

+The parapet attracted daredevil cyclists.
+A well-documented instance was by McAnney in 1886 on an American Star bicycle.
+Such activities have been stopped by the railings installed in 2001.

+Although Washington's population of about 58,000 was estimated to need 5,220,000 gallons per day, the conduit was designed for a daily capacity of 76,500,000 gallons.

 In the summer of 2001, the narrow roadway underwent extensive renovations, partially due to vehicles bumping and damaging the low, unreinforced stone parapet, particularly in the middle of the span where the bridge further narrows.
 The renovation added a pedestrian/bike lane, providing continuity for the MacArthur Boulevard Bike Trail.
 On the vehicle side of the roadway, a concrete curb was added to reinforce and protect the stone parapet.
 A low modular concrete barrier separates vehicles from pedestrians and bikes.
 Integrated drainage and a simple balustrade of wrought iron railing was added to both sides, protection which had not previously existed.